JPG to Excel Converter

 Browser-based tool

-Use it in a modern browser on Windows, macOS, Linux, iOS, or Android.
+Use it in a modern browser on Windows, macOS, Linux, iOS, or Android with no installation or account required.
+Free users get 10 single-image conversions per day.

 Common table image conversions